RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 1.md

 The other answers are meaningless in this context.

-### Question # 12 - The Organisation for Economic Cooperation and Development (OECD) is a multinational entity that creates nonbinding policy suggestions for its member countries.
+### [important knowledge] Question # 12 - The Organisation for Economic Cooperation and Development (OECD) is a multinational entity that creates nonbinding policy suggestions for its member countries.
 The OECD has published recommendations for privacy laws.
 One of the characteristics the OECD suggests that privacy laws include is the _______________.
 A. Transient data principle
 B. Security safeguards principle
 C. Longtrack resiliency principle
 D. Arbitrary insulation principle
 Answer: B.

-The security safeguards principle requires any entity that gathers personally identifiable information (PII) about a person to protect that data against unauthorized access and modification.
+The **security safeguards principle** requires any entity that gathers personally identifiable information (PII) about a person to protect that data against unauthorized access and modification.
 The other answers are meaningless in this context.

 ### Question # 13 - The Organisation for Economic Cooperation and Development (OECD) is a multinational entity that creates nonbinding policy suggestions for its member countries.
 The OECD has published recommendations for privacy laws.
 One of the characteristics the OECD suggests that privacy laws include is the _______________.
 A. Volcanic principle